top of page

 Attention to Birth Planning and Transition to Parenthood

-Therapists may assist clients with infertility struggles, birth planning, helping them prepare emotionally for labor and delivery, and identifying support systems for after a child arrives.
+Therapists may assist clients with infertility struggles and birth planning, helping them prepare emotionally for labor and delivery.
+They also help identify support systems for after a child arrives.
 This can reduce anxiety and build confidence.
 Therapy also supports the transition to parenthood, addressing identity shifts and lifestyle changes.

 What to Expect in a Perinatal Therapy Session